Data centers: Bill 26-011 passed 7-0 Recap Early voting: June 11–18 Vote info Fri-Sun: Local actions and No Kings watch party Events

 Happening This Week

-A short list of upcoming meetings, hearings, and partner actions.
-Official sources carry the facts; partner links are included for community turnout and action details.
+A short list of upcoming meetings, hearings, and community actions.
+Official sources carry the facts; action links are included for turnout, RSVP, and update details.

 Sign Waving for Democracy